-Roadways: About 42% of Argentina's 174,786 mi of roadways are paved.
-Argentina's geography and large swathes of sparsely populated land (see p.
-2 of Political and Social Relations) make travel by road between regions or to remote areas difficult.
+Roadways: About 18,000 miles of Argentina's 453,655 mi of roadways are paved.
+Argentina's geography and large swathes of sparsely populated land (see Political and Social Relations) make travel by road between regions or to remote areas difficult.
 Some rural roads are poorly maintained and dangerous, particularly in mountainous areas in Patagonia and near the border with Chile.

 Railways: State-owned Trenes Argentinos Operaciones ("Argentine Trains Operations") manage Argentina's 22,939 mi of railways.
-Renationalized in 2008, the rail network transports freight and passengers.
-Some train lines, such as the Tren a las Nubes ("Train to the Clouds") that runs from Salta to the Chilean frontier, are also tourist destinations.
+Renationalized in 2008, the rail network transports

 Ports and Waterways: Argentina has about 6,835 mi of navigable waterways that mostly converge on the Río de la Plata ("River Plate") basin.
-Maior Paraná River ports are Arrovo around 6.5 million passengers in 2022.
+Major Paraná River ports are Arroyo around 10.3 million passengers in 2023.
 Argentina is home to four major airlines.
 Aerolíneas Argentinas, the national flag carrier, is based in Buenos Aires and flies to around 60 destinations, primarily in the Americas.